 When you apply for life insurance, your insurance company completes an underwriting process to understand how likely you are to die while holding your policy.
 In other words, your insurer wants to know what the chances are that they’ll have to make a payout to your beneficiary.

 It shouldn’t surprise you to learn that you don’t have to pay to complete the medical review process.
-Just imagine how many potential customers insurers would lose if applicants had to pay to be poked and prodded.

 Even the less invasive medical interview is still 20 minutes of your day that you’d probably rather spend doing just about anything else.
 So you may be tempted to consider buying no medical life insurance instead.
 But how does this type of insurance actually work?